-Multiple sclerosis (MS) is a disease that interferes with your brain's ability to operate your body.
+Multiple sclerosis (MS) is a neurodegenerative disease.
+It interferes with your brain's ability to control your body.
 It can be disabling.

-About 10% of people diagnosed with MS have this type.
-On average, people with the primary progressive form of MS start having symptoms between ages 35 and 39.
+Men and women are evenly affected by this type of MS. About 10% of people diagnosed with MS have PPMS.
+On average, people with primary-progressive MS start having symptoms between ages 35 and 39.

-Difficulty staying balanced
+Trouble staying balanced

-Difficulty thinking clearly
+Trouble thinking clearly

 Trouble with bowel and bladder control

 Methods that your healthcare provider may use to diagnose MS include:

 Discussion.
 Your healthcare provider will talk with you about your symptoms.

 Physical exam.
 This is done to see how your nerves and muscles are working.

 MRI scans of your brain and spinal cord.
 These images will help your healthcare provider look for signs of damage that suggest MS.